ZaEric/finalbirdproj/README.md

 As I was typing this up, I realized that the pytorch random-split isn't stratified, so it wouldn't have equal proportions of the classes in the split datasets.
 This means some species might be over / under-represented.
 So I went back and used the modified dataset that I had created earlier instead (with code in the try2-keras-splitdataset).

 Score - 0.85

+## Next Steps
+I'd like to adjust the parameters some more, try out different optimizers and loss functions.
+The biggest issue was that because each run takes so long (4-7 hours even on GPU), I always make multiple changes (new augmentations, add regularisation, change learning weight, etc.) per run, so hard to tell what exactly might be detrimental or helpful.